miguelpduarte/dotfiles/README.md

 ## Plan to use/customize/do:
 - Cool custom screenshotting shortcuts
 - Volume change keybind modifier key to change 1% at a time
-- Notification muting in taskbar (similar to the current coffee mug/bed for locking)
+- ~~Notification muting in taskbar (similar to the current coffee mug/bed for locking)~~ Done
-- `xrandr` keybind shortcuts (I keep using `arandr` like a n00b)
+- `xrandr` keybind shortcuts (I keep using `arandr` like a n00b) - some scripts help for now but could setup i3 modes in the bar or keybinds to change them

 ## 'Random' Requirements:
 - `pavucontrol` (for audio display with i3blocks) (I think this was dropped in the switch to polybar but not yet sure)